- Perennials, Bulbs & Flowers

 How Big Do Fig Trees Get

 Most fig trees grow 15-30 ft. tall.
-However, they can be pruned to a smaller size.
+However, if a large fig tree is something you'd like to avoid, they can be pruned to a smaller size.

 While the harvest date will vary with the region, most figs ripen from September through frost.
 Figs should only be harvested when they are ripe--or fully colored and slightly soft.
 Because birds and squirrels also eat figs, some gardeners net their fig trees.